jarohen/nomad/README.md

 ## Order of preference

-Nomad now merges all of your public/private/host/instance configuration into one big map, with the following priorities (top being the highest priority):
+Nomad now merges all of your public/private/host/instance configuration into one big map, with the following priorities (in decreasing order of preference):

 * Private instance config
 * Public instance config